DaveyJH/ci-portfolio-one-v1/README.md

 - CV button seems out of style with the rest of the site
 - Nav:hover text appears too far away from title
 - No hover text from linkedin/github
+- Navbar links are wider than they appear, could lead to mis-click.
 - *Animation on home page is not emotive enough*
 - *Tag lines to appear as if typed, one letter at a time*